Local Government Reorganisation

 We don't know any of the detail yet, but it is likely we will be merged with other neighbouring councils to make a larger unitary authority that delivers both district and county services.

 East Cambridgeshire District Council currently serves a population of 90,000.
-Under the proposals the new unitary authority is likely to serve a population of around 500,000 or above.
+Under the proposals the new unitary authority has a guideline population size of 500,000, however it is recognised some will be larger and some will be smaller.

 A unitary authority will: